 Whether you are a candidate for at-home teeth whitening system is a trickier subject.
 Anyone can purchase an OTC kit and administer it to themselves.
 But you should be mindful that if you have oral health issues that have gone untreated, you can cause yourself undue pain as well as further damage to your teeth and gums.
 Dentists will generally not sell their at-home kits to patients with whom they are unfamiliar.
 The best advice is to wait to use these products until you have had your teeth cleaned and examined.

 Enjoy Gleaming White Teeth

 You can enjoy beautiful white teeth throughout your life, but more importantly, you can achieve it in a safe manner.
 Jeffrey D. Clark, DDS, is among the leading cosmetic dentists in the region.
 Dr. Jeff can advise GLO in-office teeth whitening, take-home kits, over-the-counter options, and lifestyle adjustments.
-Schedule your initial cleaning and examination with Scottsdale Dental Excellence today.
+Schedule your initial cleaning and examination with Scottsdale Cosmetic Dentistry Excellence today.
 Call us at 480 585 1853.